uid100/EF_DatabaseFirst/README.md

   * Creating a Web App built on MVC Framework using .NET Framework 6 & Entity Framework 6 to scaffold data models and database context
   * Scaffolding simple CRUD Controller Actions and Views based on the existing database

-The high-level concepts are relevant when applied to .NET Core (and .Net5) applications.
+The high-level concepts are relevant when applied to .NET Core (and .Net5) applications with the following changes.
    * Add another project to the solution using the ASP.NET Core Web App (Model-View-Controller) [C#] template.
    * Add Entity Framework Packages to the new project ( & _build and set as startup project_ )
       * EntityFrameworkCore
       * EntityFrameworkCore.Tools
       * EntityFrameworkCore.SqlServer
       * EntityFrameworkCore.Design
-      *
    * Scaffold Models & Context from Nuget Package Manager Console
       * from the correct project directory, and set the default project (from the Console)  [reference](https://docs.microsoft.com/en-us/ef/core/cli/powershell#scaffold-dbcontext)

       Scaffold-DbContext -Connection "_[your_connection_string]_" -Provider Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models

    * Scaffold controllers & views as before